 If you take precautionary steps to prevent dust from forming, you won’t have to dust as often.
 Fabrics shed and create a lot of dust, and your bed can be one of the worst culprits of dust creation.
 Click here for a list of ways to prevent dust from forming in your house.

+While some people hire a window cleaner, others plan on tackling the task themselves.
+However, not only can it be tricky if you have a lot of high windows, it’s surprisingly tiring as well.
 Unless your windows are cloudy or visually unpleasant, this is a chore you can put off for months at a time.
 We offer seasonal window cleaning if this is a chore you’d like to avoid altogether.

 Over-cleaning your pipes in the kitchen or bathroom can lead to unwanted erosion.
 Put this on a seasonal cleaning schedule instead of your regular to-do list.